Frequently Asked Questions

-CHAdeMO is a proprietary term for the fast charging infrastructure that the Association promotes for standardisation.
+CHAdeMO is a proprietary term for the fast charging infrastructure that the Association promotes.

 “CHAdeMO” is an abbreviation of “CHArge de MOve,” equivalent to “charge for moving,” and is a pun for “O cha demo ikaga desuka.” in Japanese, meaning “Let’s have a cup of tea while charging.” in English.

 The membership fees collected from our members are used to maintain CHAdeMO’s activities to contribute to the development of global electric mobility.
-For example, organising workshops and meetings to exchange best practices among members, developing and improving certification tests, developing communication tools and materials, such as our website, brochures, etc.
+For example, organising workshops and meetings to exchange technical information as well as best practices among members, developing and improving certification tests, developing communication tools and materials, such as our website, brochures, etc.

 Regular members have access to the CHAdeMO protocol that is indispensable to develop CHAdeMO compatible electric vehicles and fast chargers.
-While CHAdeMO standard is published by JIS (Japanese Industrial Standard) and IEC (International Electrotechnical Commission), the right to have products certified is limited to our Regular members.
-Besides, Regular members have an advantage to receive advice from CHAdeMO’s technical team during the development of their CHAdeMO products.
+While CHAdeMO standard is published by IEC (International Electrotechnical Commission), CENELEC (EN 61851-23, 61851-24, 62196-3), IEEE (2030.1.1), JIS (Japanese Industrial Standard), etc, the right to have products certified is limited to our Regular members.
+Besides, Regular members have an advantage to receive advice from CHAdeMO technical team during the development of their CHAdeMO products.

 - If you wish to build chargers / EVs compatible with CHAdeMO → Regular Membership

-- If you would like to offer services related to fast charging → Supporting Mebership
+- If you would like to offer services related to fast charging → Supporting Membership

 - If you are a public administrative body, NPO or other public institution and would like to participate in the CHAdeMO activities → Special Membership